Swedish Gold Coast: History

-In 1656 Johan Filip von Krusenstierna (brother of the great-grandfather of Adam Johann von Krusenstern) was appointed the new Governor.
+In 1656, Johan Filip von Krusenstierna (brother of the great-grandfather of Adam Johann von Krusenstern) was appointed the new Governor.
 This enraged Carloff.
 He left Cabo Corso only to return on 27 January 1658 on the Danish Privateer Glückstadt.
 Fort Carlsborg was seized and made part of the Danish Gold Coast colony.

 King Charles X Gustav of Sweden made this one of his reasons to go to war with Denmark-Norway.
-After the Treaty of Copenhagen in 1660, Cabo Corso Castle was to be returned to Swedish administration: However it then was revealed that Carloff's associate Samuel Schmidt (Smith, Smit) had already illegally sold the colony in April 1659 to the Dutch West India Company on his own, and had disappeared with the gold to Angola.
+After the Treaty of Copenhagen in 1660, Cabo Corso Castle was to be returned to Swedish administration.
+However, it then was revealed that Carloff's associate Samuel Schmidt (Smith, Smit) had already illegally sold the colony in April 1659 to the Dutch West India Company on his own, and had disappeared with the gold to Angola.

-Later on the local population started a successful uprising against their new masters and in December 1660 the King of the Akan people subgroup-Futu again offered Sweden control over the area.
+Later on, the local population started a successful uprising against their new masters, and in December 1660, the King of the Akan people subgroup-Futu again offered Sweden control over the area.
 A new expedition was sent to the colony which remained under Swedish administration only for a short period.
 Von Krusenstierna was reappointed as administrator.

-On 20 April 1663 Fort Carlsborg and the capital Fort Christiansborg were again seized by the Dutch after a long defense under the Swedish commander Anton (Tönnies) Voss.
+On 20 April 1663, the capital Fort Carlsborg and Fort Christiansborg were again seized by the Dutch after a long defense under the Swedish commander Anton (Tönnies) Voss.

-On 9 May 1664 the Dutch controlled area again was seized by Robert Holmes who made it part of the British Gold Coast colony.
+On 9 May 1664, the Dutch controlled area again was seized by Robert Holmes who made it part of the British Gold Coast colony.
 Swedish claims to the colony were later formally relinquished in the 1667 Treaty of Breda.

 Geography

 The colony consisted of only a few forts and trading posts scattered around Cabo Corso (present-day Cape Coast) along the coast on the Gulf of Guinea in what later would become the British Gold Coast then Ghana.
 The eastern section of the colony later swapped hands from the German Empire (where it had noticeably expanded northward) to France, and then later gained independence as Togo.

-The colony consisted of fortifications and trading posts (factories):
+The colony consisted of the following fortifications and trading posts (factories).